blocksds/sdk/content/intermediate/nitrofs/index.md

 - Your NDS ROM needs to be DLDI patched with the driver of your flashcard.
 DLDI is a system that lets loaders patch homebrew games with the right driver to read and write from the SD card of your flashcard.
+However, DLDI isn't required in DSi mode if the application runs from the internal SD slot or NAND, as those drivers are included in libnds by default.

 - Your loader needs to provide `argv[0]` to the program.
 This is the location of the ROM inside the SD card, which is used by NitroFS to open the ROM and start